EBro912/BepInCharacterSwapper/README.md

 # CharacterSwapper
  A model swapper for DesktopMate built for BepInEx.
+[THIS IS A FORK FROM](https://github.com/EBro912/BepInCharacterSwapper)

  ## Installation
  - Download the [latest v6 release](https://builds.bepinex.dev/projects/bepinex_be/733/BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.733%2B995f049.zip) of BepInEx. (`BepInEx-Unity.Il2CPP-win-x64-6.0.0`)